Piloti (band): Commercial peak, disbandment, brief reunion (1993-1997, 1998)

-In early 1990s, collaborating with veteran keyboardist Laza Ristovski (formerly of Smak, Bijelo Dugme and Osvajači), Piloti wrote soundtrack for Darko Bajić's film Zaboravljeni (The Forgotten Ones) and Dragan Kresoja's film Full Moon over Belgrade, with songs from the films released on the album Zaboravljeni.
+In the early 1990s, collaborating with veteran keyboardist Laza Ristovski (formerly of Smak, Bijelo Dugme and Osvajači), Piloti wrote soundtrack for Darko Bajić's film Zaboravljeni (The Forgotten Ones) and Dragan Kresoja's film Full Moon over Belgrade, with songs from the films released on the album Zaboravljeni.
 The album included Piloti version of "Spavaju li oči nebeske", originally co-written by Kiki Lesendrić and Goran Bregović for Zdravko Čolić.
 The songs "Gradovi, ulice" ("Cities, Streets") and "Samo korak do dna" ("Only a Step to Rock Bottom") were co-written by Lesendrić and the band's new drummer Zoran Babović "Babonja" (formerly of Kako and Zana).
-The album brought the hit ballad "Zaboravljeni", alonsgide minor hits "Čini mi se da" ("It Seems to Me") and "Kao da je mesec stao za nas dvoje" ("As if the Moon Had Stopped for the Two of Us").
+The album brought the hit ballad "Zaboravljeni", alongside minor hits "Čini mi se da" ("It Seems to Me") and "Kao da je mesec stao za nas dvoje" ("As if the Moon Had Stopped for the Two of Us").
 After the collaboration with Piloti, Ristovski became an official member of the band for a period of time.
 Simultaneously, Lesendrić started the supergroup Dobrovoljno Pevačko Društvo with former Idoli members Srđan Šaper and Nebojša Krstić, recording the album Nedelja na duhove (The Week before Whit Sunday) with the two.

 In 1996, Piloti competed at the Budva Summer Festival with the song "Neverna si" ("You Are Unfaithful").
 During the same year, Lesendrić and Petrović recorded the album Στο Δρόμο Με Τα Χάλκινα (On the Road with Trumpets) with Greek singer Manolis Mitsias.
 The album featured Greek language versions of Piloti songs, with Petrović playing accordion, piano, bass guitar and percussion on the recording sessions and producing the album.
 The following year, Piloti published the album Dan koji prolazi zauvek (A Day which Is Passing Forever), produced by Kiki Lesendrić and Igor Borojević.
 The songs were composed by Kiki Lesendrić and Zoran Babović, and the lyrics were written by Lesendrić.
 The album featured guest appearances by Nenad Stefanović "Japanac" on bass guitar, Nenad Jelić on percussion and vocals, Slobodan Marković on keyboards, Ana Popović on slide guitar, Dejan Cukić on vocals in "Lud zbog nje" ("Crazy Because of Her"), and Igor Popović String Quartet.
 Minor hits from this album were "Neverna si" and "Dan koji prolazi zauvek".
 At the time, the compilation album Ne veruj u idole was also released, featuring songs from the first five Piloti albums.

 In the autumn of 1997, the group disbanded.
 In 1998, they reunited in the lineup featuring Kiki Lesendrić, Darko and Dejan Grujić and Vlada Migrić (drums), only to disband once again soon after.
 During their short-time reunion, the band recorded the song "San za jedan dan" ("A Dream for a Day") with singer Marina Perazić, written by Lesendrić and released on Perazić's album Ista kao more (The Same as the Sea).